Holomorphic sectional curvature, nefness and Miyaoka-Yau type inequality: Nefness of the canonical line bundle

-The following proposition provides an effective way to estimate the lower bound for existence time of the K\"ahler-Ricci flow in terms of the upper bound for the holomorphic sectional curvature of the initial metric, which will play a key role in proving Theorem \ref{mainthm}.
+To see Theorem \ref{mainthm}, we first prove the following general proposition, which provides an effective way to estimate a lower bound for the existence time of the K\"ahler-Ricci flow in terms of the upper bound for the holomorphic sectional curvature of the initial metric.

 \begin{prop} Let $(X,\hat\omega)$ be an $n$-dimensional compact K\"ahler manifold and $A=\sup_XH_{\hat\omega}$.
 Assume $A>0$.
 Then the K\"ahler-Ricci flow running from $\hat\omega$,

 exists a smooth solution on $X\times[0,\frac{1}{nA})$. \end{prop} \begin{proof} The K\"ahler-Ricci flow \eqref{KRF0} is equivalent to the following parabolic Monge-Amp\`ere equation: